gideonashiru/examit/README.md

-# Group 16 BlackJack Website
+# Group 16 BlackJack Website (Software Engineering presentation site)
 - Our website was built on NextJS

 ## Prerequisites
-- npm package manager
+- install the npm package manager

 ## How to run
 type the following commands in the presentation root folder: